Erwin-Feld/vanilla-tank/README.md

 # vanilla-tank

- tank water color changes over time - with button click the tank water is "fresh" again pure vanilla features
+with button click water flowes from one tank to the other till balance is reached

+for smooth animation use node lite-server or VS Code Live Server Addon